mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/settings_menu.rst

 To use, just type the :guilabel:`Action` into the Search box you want to assign/reassign the shortcut for.
 Suppose we wanted to assign the shortcut :kbd:`Ctrl + G`  to the :guilabel:`Action` of Group Layers so that every time we pressed :kbd:`Ctrl + G`  a new Layer Group would be created.
 Use the following steps to do this:

 #.
-Type "Group Layer"
+Type "Group Layer".
 #.
 Click on Group Layer and a small inset box will open.
 #.
-Click the Custom radio button
+Click the Custom radio button.
 #.
 Click on the first button and type the :kbd:`Ctrl + G`  key combination.
 #.
-Click OK
+Click OK.

 From this point on, whenever you press :kbd:`Ctrl + G`  you'll get a new :guilabel:`Group Layer`.